 Being a small village, Sicily Island does not have a public transit system used by locals to get to and from work.

-The education level of Sicily Island citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.16% of adults 25 and older in Sicily Island have a college degree.
+In terms of college education, Sicily Island is nearly on par with the US average for all cities of 21.84%: 18.16% of adults 25 and older in Sicily Island have a bachelor's degree or advanced degree.

 The per capita income in Sicily Island in 2022 was $15,627, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $62,508 for a family of four.
 However, Sicily Island contains both very wealthy and poor people as well.
 Sicily Island also has one of the higher rates of people living in poverty in the nation, with 50.68% of its population below the federal poverty line.